flow-storm/clofidence/Readme.md

 # Clofidence

-Bolster your Clojure test suite confidence.
+Bolster your Clojure[Script] test suite confidence.

 ![screenshot](./images/screenshot.png)

+Clofidence is a test coverage tool for Clojure and ClojureScript.
-Clofidence will instrument your codebase using [ClojureStorm](https://github.com/flow-storm/clojure), then run your tests and generate a test coverage report.
+It will instrument your codebase using [ClojureStorm](https://github.com/flow-storm/clojure) or [ClojureScriptStorm](https://github.com/flow-storm/clojurescript), then run your tests and generate a test coverage report.

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.flow-storm/clofidence.svg)](https://clojars.org/com.github.flow-storm/clofidence)

-## Quick start
+## Clojure quick start

 ### With the Clojure Cli